dtrelogan/react-formstate/docs/validationWiring.md

 ### autowiring

-if your formField is named 'field', and if you name your validation function 'validateField', it will be autowired.
+If your formField is named 'field', and if you name your validation function 'validateField', it will be autowired.

-thus, in the example above, we don't need to explicitly configure a 'validate' prop:
+Thus, in the example above, we don't need to explicitly configure a 'validate' prop:

 ```jsx
 <Input formField='username' label='Username' />